danmann4/Misc/README.md

 ## Gradient descent multivariate ordinary least squares linear regression
 Gradient Descent Example.py is a simple example of using python to create a housing price predicting function based on various inputs.
 The data for this example is contained in the Housingprices.csv file.

+## Advent of Code Solutions
+Just a collection of some of my solutions to the Advent of Code challenges from 2020 and 2021 so far.
+A puzzle a day keeps the doctor away...